junction-labs/wineinfo/demo/live-demo-script.md

       }
       ```
     </details>
-16. Run a load test in the recommendations UI in Wineinfo again to show ring hash is working
+17. Run a load test in the recommendations UI in Wineinfo again to show ring hash is working

+## Wrap up

+Explain that all of these features can be mixed and matched.